ORVISTA

 • Which current decisions would likely surprise the authors of the original strategy?

-• When was divergence last explicitly acknowledged rather than absorbed?
+• When was divergence last explicitly acknowledged as a decision signal rather than absorbed as routine?

-• If drift is already present, who holds the mandate to name it?
+• If drift is already present, who holds the mandate to name it and govern it?